cortexlabs/cortex/docs/guides/prod-guide.md

 ## Use images from a colocated ECR

-Configure your cluster configuration and API spec to use images from ECR in the same region as your cluster to accelerate scale ups, reduce ingress costs and remove dependency on Cortex's public quay.io registry.
+Configure your cluster configuration and API spec to use images from ECR in the same region as your cluster to accelerate scale-ups, reduce ingress costs and remove dependency on Cortex's public quay.io registry.

 You can find instructions for mirroring Cortex images [here](./self-hosted-images.md)

 ## Handling Cortex updates/upgrades

-Use a route 53 hosted zone as proxy in front of your Cortex cluster.
-Every new Cortex cluster provisions a new API loadbalancer with a unique endpoint.
+Use a route 53 hosted zone as a proxy in front of your Cortex cluster.
+Every new Cortex cluster provisions a new API load balancer with a unique endpoint.
 Using a route 53 hosted zone configured with a subdomain will expose your Cortex cluster API endpoint as a single endpoint e.g. `cortex.your-company.com`.
 You will be able to upgrade Cortex versions with minimal downtime and avoid needing to change your client code every time you migrate to a new cluster.
 You can find instructions for setting up a custom domain with route 53 hosted zone [here](./custom-domain.md).

 ## Production cluster configuration